MartinRovang/nnUNet_MedSeg/documentation/transfer_learning.md

 When tapping into a model refined via transfer learning:

-- Merge your new data with the original dataset from the extant model.
+- Merge your new data with the original dataset from the existing model.

 Upon running the command, the script: